croaky/laptop/books/sicp.md

 ## 3.1 Assignment and Local State

-We need strategies to help us structure large systems so that they can be divided "naturally" into coherent parts that can be separately developed and maintained.
+We need strategies to help us structure large systems so that they can be divided naturally into coherent parts that can be separately developed and maintained.

-One strategy concentrates on the collection of objects in the system whose behaviors may change over time.
+One strategy concentrates on
+the collection of objects in the system whose behaviors may change over time.

 An alternative strategy concentrates on the streams of information that flow in the system, much as an electrical engineer views a signal-processing system.

 An object has state if its behavior is influenced by its history.